fenago/machine-learning-for-finance/lab_guides/Lab_1.md

--   The `Dense` layer is the plain layer that we have gotten to know in this chapter
+-   The `Dense` layer is the plain layer that we have gotten to know in this lab

 -   The `Activation` layer allows us to add an activation function